 Gateway (3 credit hours)

 Students must take one of the minor's two gateway courses (3 credit hours).
 These courses address core topics in constitutional studies, such as the history and philosophy of constitutional government, the American Founding, human rights, and contemporary constitutional issues in American and international law.

 Although encouraged, a gateway course does NOT need to be taken first

 - CNST 50001/POLS 30661, “Constitutionalism, Law, and Politics I: Constitutional Government & Public Affairs” or

 - CNST 50002/POLS 30665, "Constitutionalism, Law, and Politics II: American Constitutionalism"

 Electives (9 credit hours)

-Three elective courses (total of 9 credit hours), which are grouped into the following clusters:
+Three elective courses (total of 9 credit hours), which are grouped into the following themes:

 - The American Founding and American Constitutional History